 Rosa ‘Honey Perfume’ is an intoxicating Floribunda shrub rose with gorgeous apricot and yellow double flowers.
 These elegant, ruffled blooms produce an intense spicy scent.
 As the flowers age, they gradually turn white.

 These compact roses grow up to 5 feet tall and approximately 3 feet wide.
 ‘Honey Perfume’ roses bloom from spring until fall and grow best in Zones 5 to 9.
-This cultivar has been specifically bred to be more disease-resistant.
+This cultivar has been specifically bred to be a more disease-resistant rose plant.

 11) ‘Jubilee Celebration’ Rose